 The author did not include all the fallacies, this book is not enough to fit 200 pages, but the fallacies listed are all visible in daily life, which is of reference value and entertaining.
 In short, it's not a textbook, but you can read it when it's okay.

-10. What Do You Do With a Problem?
+10. What Do You Do With A Problem?

 This book was created by Kobi Yamada.
 He is a dad who is keen on innovation and experimentation.
 In the book, he tells his two children that “one idea can change everything.”
-This belief makes Him write his own thoughts into the story and passed them on to more children.
+This belief makes Him write his own thoughts into the story and pass them on to more children.

 At the same time, this book was recognized by the American publishing industry, was awarded the "Independent Publisher" award, stood out from many children's picture books, and quickly made it to the best-selling list of Amazon in the United States.
 No wonder the Americans would give it as a gift to the British King George.